- Contact information

 Brule-St. Croix Area segment

-The North Country Trail continues west of the Chequamegon National Forest for an additional 48 miles through a variety of lands including Bayfield and Douglas County Forests, the Brule River State Forest, the Village of Solon Springs and other lands.
-Highlights of this section include bluffs along the Brule River, the headwaters of the Bois Brule River, the scenic and historic Brule-St. Croix Portage, the pine barrens of Mott’s Ravine State Natural Area, the Brule Bog, Lucius Woods County Park and the Douglas County Wildlife Area’s extensive prairie/pine barrens.
-Camping is available at nine designated backpack campsites—the only places where hikers are legally allowed to campalong this stretch of trail.
+The North Country Trail continues west of the Chequamegon National Forest for an additional 48 miles through a variety of properties including Bayfield and Douglas County Forests, the Brule River State Forest, the Village of Solon Springs and other lands.
+Highlights of this section include bluffs along the Brule River, the headwaters of the Bois Brule River, the scenic and historic Brule-St. Croix Portage, the pine barrens of Mott's Ravine State Natural Area, the Brule Bog, Lucius Woods County Park and the Douglas County Wildlife Area's extensive prairie/pine barrens.
+Camping is available at nine designated backpack campsites—the only places where hikers are legally allowed to camp along this stretch of trail.
 Each campsite includes a water source, fire ring, wilderness style latrine, bench and tent pads.
 A developed campground is also available in Lucius Woods County Park.
-Maps of the NCT in Wisconsin are available from the North Country Trail Association.
-For more inforation about this segment of the trail, for additional trail maps, or for help arranging a shuttle, email the NCTA Brule-St. Croix Chapter.
+For more information about this segment of the trail, for additional trail maps, or for help arranging a shuttle, email the NCTA Brule-St. Croix Chapter.